If you are interested in making a difference to these children's lives continue reading below.

 Help with running the UK Charity

-Help with working the land
+Help with working the land and greenhouse

 Help with the Goat, rabbit and hen projects

 Help with the sustainable income generating projects for sponsored pupils' families

 Please visit us on Facebook 'Roko 20 Academy' for further information on what we do.
 If you are interested in joining us in 2018, please send a CV and short introduction to firstname.lastname@example.org, or fill in the form below.

 You need a visa to enter Kenya.
 You can either get a visa on arrival at the airport, or online before you travel.
 At the airport you will need to pay in Dollars, British Pounds or Euros for your visa.
 Kenyan shillings are not accepted as a form of payment.

 For more information on different types of visas see the website of the Kenya High Commission.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Kenya.
 Make sure you have two blank pages in your passport on arrival.
 Carry a pen to complete the arrivals form at Nairobi airport.

 Nairobi Kenyatta International Airport’ – NBO is where you need to fly into.

 Sometimes volunteers like to bring resources such as second hand books, toys and other educational items for the school.
 It is possible to get permission to take extra luggage by contacting the airline that you have booked with.
 All you have to do is phone the airline and say that you are going to the School to do volunteer work and that you need extra luggage to donate children’s clothing, shoes, school supplies etc and then get written permission from them (not all airlines co-operate).
 Make sure you keep the letter with your passport and airline ticket so you have proof of permission.